1b. Illustration of additional Biogeme featuresΒΆ

 logprob = loglogit(v, av, CHOICE)

-These notes will be included as such in the report file.
+User notes that will be included in the generated report.

 USER_NOTES = (